 Xu Pingru, 57 years old, street cleaner from Anhui province

 I came across an old black and white photograph the other day while I was cleaning the house.
 In the photo I was holding a baby, smiling at the camera with my hair in pigtails.
 I looked so young.

 That photo was taken decades ago, when I was still a teenager.

 I was 17 when I first came to Beijing in the 1980s.
 Back then, I worked as a babysitter for 15 kuai a month, plus room and board.

-I had no telephone during my first few years in Beijing, so I wrote to my parents once or twice a month, using the vocabulary I had taught myself.
+There was no telephone during my first few years in Beijing, so I wrote to my parents once or twice a month, using the vocabulary I had taught myself.
 My mom can’t read or write, so my dad was the one who responded to my letters.

 I carried that letter around with me and read it several times a day, wiping away tears every time.
 Sadly, I lost all those letters between me and my father while moving from place to place over the years.

 I basically raised all three of our children by myself.
 My husband showed no responsibility toward the family, and spent whatever he earned on himself.
-The only saving grace was that he didn’t ask to borrow any of my money.
-After getting married, we fought constantly.
+The only saving grace was that he didn’t ask to borrow any of my own money.
+After getting married we fought constantly.
 I often thought of divorce but chose to put up with it for our children’s sake.
 After all these years, I still consider getting a divorce.
-I just don’t want to put my children in the difficult position of between us.
+I just don’t want to put my children in the difficult position of being caught between us.

 Photos provided by Xu Pingru

 * Xu’s name has been modified to protect her identity.